Becoming a support worker

 To support someone means to help them succeed to live a more independent and fulfilling life by providing them with the skills and tools they need to do so.
 Support is intended to empower people to take more control over things in their lives, both large and small.

-To register as an independent support worker with Mable, you will need the following to start with:
+To become an independent support worker on Mable, you will need:

-Working as an independent support worker through Mable offers many benefits.
-Through Mable, you get to choose the hours you work, choose the clients you work with, choose how much you charge for your services.
-Importantly, you have the opportunity to create long-term relationships with the clients you connect with, through Mable.
-Learn more about the benefits of being an independent support worker through Mable.
+Working as an independent support worker on Mable offers many benefits.
+On Mable, you get to choose the hours you work, choose the clients you work with, choose how much you charge for your services.
+Importantly, you have the opportunity to create long-term relationships with the clients you connect with through Mable.